Literacy

 • Have you ever watched a horror movie?
 What happened that made the movie scary?

-Imagine that you’re preparing to introduce a literacy unit about Chinese New Year.
+Imagine that you’re preparing to introduce a literacy unit about Lunar New Year.
 Your unit includes a chapter book about a young boy’s experiences celebrating the holiday.
 Before you dig into the book, have students use a KWL chart to jot down what they already know about the subject and what they want to learn.
 They can complete the final column of the chart after further reading.

 “In preschool, children really explore their passions: dinosaurs, trucks, ballet.
 Through books and toys and play, we build on those passions,” says Francie Alexander, SVP of Research at HMH.
 As students get older, “sometimes too much of a focus on the development of skills and strategies can get in the way.
 Students may be able to read all the words, but they won’t be able to truly understand them.
-So we should allow students room to find, grow, and develop their passions in various content areas.”
+So, we should allow students room to find, grow, and develop their passions in various content areas.”

 The views expressed in this article are those of the author and do not necessarily represent those of HMH.